-A distinct regulatory body called the Charities Regulatory Authority was formally established on 16 October 2014.The newly established Charities Regulatory Authority (CRA), and the Revenue Commissioners are two distinct bodies.
+The Charities Regulatory Authority was formally established on 16 October 2014.The Charities Regulatory Authority (CRA), and the Revenue Commissioners are two distinct bodies.
 It is the CRA that has responsibility for the registration and regulation of charities in Ireland, not the Revenue Commissioners.

-All charities in Ireland are now legally required to register with the CRA to receive their charity registration number - this is a new number, and is, as and from 16 October 2014, the number which identifies an organisation as a charity in the eyes of the law and the public, and the number which is now legally required to appear on all printed/fundraising materials, website, email signatures etc.
+All charities in Ireland are legally required to register with the CRA and to have a charity registration number – since October 2014, this is the number which identifies an organisation as a charity in the eyes of the law and the public, and the number which is now legally required to appear on all printed/fundraising materials, website, email signatures etc.

-Note: charities which were registered with the Revenue Commissioners for charitable tax exemption (i.e.: had a CHY number) as at 15 October 2014, were automatically placed on the CRA register of charities.
+Charities which were registered with the Revenue Commissioners for charitable tax exemption purposes (i.e.: had a CHY number) as at 16 October 2014, were automatically placed on the Register of Charities.
 Click here for further information on what to do if you are in this category.

-Charities in Ireland that do not already have a CHY number from the revenue Commissioners can alsoapply to the Revenue Commissioners for a CHY number for charitable tax exemption, but this number is now only relevant for tax exemption purposes i.e.: it relates to the organisation's relationship with Revenue only, and not to its legal status as a charity.
+Charities in Ireland that do not already have a CHY number from the revenue Commissioners can also apply to the Revenue Commissioners for charitable tax exemption and may receive a CHY number.
+This number is only relevant for tax exemption purposes i.e.: it relates to the organisation's relationship with Revenue only, and not to its legal status as a charity.